 Who does the background screening?

-Background screenings for USA Lacrosse members are completed by the National Center for Safety Initiatives (NCSI), one of the nation’s leading providers of background screening services and the exclusive background screening partner for USA Lacrosse.
+Background screenings for USA Lacrosse are completed exclusively by the National Center for Safety Initiatives (NCSI), one of the nation’s leading providers of background screening services.
 NCSI was created in partnership with the National Council of Youth Sports, which represents more than 60 million participants and is recognized as one of the most influential sports advocacy organizations in the country.
 NCSI currently works with the United States Olympic Committee (USOC) and more than 50 national governing bodies in providing background screenings.
 For more information, please visit www.ncsisafe.com.